By Erin Huffstetler | 08/24/2017 | 17 Comments

-It’ll be another week before I find out how much I made at the fall consignment sale that I participated in last weekend, but I thought I’d share some of my consignment sale tips with you today.
-These are my tricks for making the experience as hassle-free (and profitable) as possible:
+It’ll be a couple weeks before I find out how much I made at the fall consignment sale that kicks off today, but I thought I’d go ahead and share some of my consignment sale tips with you.
+These are my tricks for making the experience as hassle-free (and profitable) as possible.

 Before you do anything, spend a few minutes assembling your supplies.
 These are my pricing must-haves: